hildadr1/HW-8/README.md

 ADDITIONAL INFORMATION
 The C++ version is pretty much done.
 The C version was only missing two parts.
 The transpose and matrix multiplication.
+Also i forgot to add comments since I was running out of time.